jori-nordic/pytest-hw-ncs/README.md

 Source `zephyr-env.sh` (just like when building a stand-alone zephyr project).
 Call `build.sh`, it will build all the test FW images for the 'nrf5340dk_nrf5340_cpuapp' and 'nrf52840dk_nrf52840' platforms.

+The build output is located in `build/`, with the path of the test suite folder.

 Firmware images are defined as standard zephyr applications, so the Zephyr and NCS documentation applies.

 ## Discovery